 He talked about how he cried in his bed following New England’s victory in Super Bowl LIII—but those weren’t tears of joy, they were from the deep thigh bruise he received in the game that left him nearly immobile.
 The pain, he said, impacted his sleep habits for a month and resulted in him having a record-breaking amount of blood removed from the site over three different hospital trips.

-There’s no doubting that cannabidiol, also known as CBD, boasts an array of helpful benefits.
+There’s no doubting that CBD oil benefits are wide reaching.
 But for many people, and as Gronkowski learned over the Fourth of July holiday, it’s the compound’s ability to relieve pain that makes it so enticing.
 Oddly enough, the pain Gronkowski was trying to fight with his first CBD experience wasn’t from a vicious hit by a linebacker.
 It was from injured toes he sustained in a backyard barefoot soccer game he was playing with his girlfriend and some friends over the holiday weekend.

 The way Gronkowski tells it, his father Gordon offered him some CBD cream to rub on his jammed toes.
 According to Gronkowski, he got the type of instant relief he was looking for, and even went on to say he thinks using CBD could have helped the pain he dealt with on a regular basis as an NFL player.

 Perform a Google search for Abacus Health Products, and the first thing you’ll see is “Endorsed by Rob Gronkowski.”
 Click through to the site, and you’ll find a hero image of Gronkowski with the headline, “CBDMEDIC PARTNERS WITH 3X FOOTBALL WORLD CHAMPION Rob Gronkowski” and a link to learn more.
 The top of that dedicated page has a quote from Gronkowski about how the products changed his life, followed by buttons to explore the products’ ingredients and to buy them.